philmander/inverted/README.md

 ##Changelog

 ###v0.2.0
 * __BREAKING CHANGE__ AppContext#getProto interface has changed.
-The list of proto id's must be now specified as an array in the first argument.
+More than one proto id's must be now specified as an array of strings in the first argument.
+A single proto id may remain as a string
 * Added support for mixin dependecies (issue #6)
 * Added support for interfaces (issue #3)
 * AppContext#getProto now returns a promise with success and failure callbacks (issue #4)